The Last Thing on My Mind

-"The Last Thing on My Mind" is a song written by American musician and singer-songwriter Tom Paxton in the early 1960s and recorded first by Paxton in 1964.
+"The Last Thing on My Mind" is a song written by the American musician and singer-songwriter Tom Paxton in the early 1960s and recorded first by Paxton in 1964.
 It is based on the traditional lament song "The Leaving of Liverpool".
 The song was released on Paxton's 1964 album Ramblin' Boy, which was his first album released on Elektra Records.

 The song remains one of Paxton's best-known compositions.

 Composition

 The song is based on the traditional lament song "The Leaving of Liverpool", and also builds on Bob Dylan's song "Farewell".

 Porter Wagoner and Dolly Parton version

 "The Last Thing on My Mind" was covered by Porter Wagoner and Dolly Parton and released as their debut duet single on October 30, 1967, by RCA Victor.
 Their version peaked at No.7 on the Billboard Hot Country Singles chart, the first of an almost uninterrupted string of top ten singles they would release over the next several years.